daniel-gomm/daniel-gomm.github.io/_pages/about.md

 I come from a highly interdisciplinary background in engineering, economy, and computer science and have plenty of real-world experience in industry, academia, and policy (have a look at my CV for more information).

 In my free time I like to be creative in small (DIY) projects.
-I'm into CAD and CNC machining (additive and subtractive manufacturing) and generally in tinkering around!
-I also love to go to the mountains to hike, ski, or climb.
+I'm into CAD and CNC machining and generally in tinkering around!
+I also love to go to the mountains to hike, ski, or climb and you can often spot me in the local climbing and bouldering gyms.